-It may sometimes appear that there's little wildlife to see at this time of year, but in fact there's plenty going on if you know where to look, and the places we care for make a great backdrop for wildlife spotting.
+It may sometimes appear that there's little wildlife to see at this time of year, but in fact there's plenty going on if you know where to look.
+We've got some great places that make a great backdrop for wildlife spotting.

-The arrival of winter is heralded by the first flocks of winter thrushes (fieldfares and redwings) from Scandinavia pretty much everywhere but especially on open fields and grasslands of our parks and surrounding estates.
-They also head for mature hedges with crops of hawthorn and other berries.
-Listen out for the “chack, chack, chack” call of fieldfares overhead.
+The arrival of winter is heralded by the first flocks of winter thrushes (fieldfares and redwings) from Scandinavia our parks and wookdland create the perfect winter habitat, especially on open fields and grasslands of our parks and surrounding estates.
+A great place to spot winter birds is in mature hedges as they search out winter berries.

-Similarly, open arable fields often support winter flocks of golden plover and lapwing, our resident birds being joined by huge numbers moving into “warmer” Britain from further north and east.
+Head out into open fields and parkland and you might just spot a flock of golden plover or lapwing.
+Our resident birds are joined by huge numbers of migratory birds moving into “warmer” Britain from further north and east.
 The same applies to the large winter roosts of starlings sometimes seen as swirling flocks or “murmurations” coming to roost.

 Our deciduous trees will also be “hibernating” when they shut down for winter having lost their leaves.
 This is a good time to appreciate the huge girth and splendour of our ancient trees, especially in our parklands where some are a 1000 years or more old.